 Which Universities Have the Best Coders in the World?

-We decided to answer the question: Which universities have students who can roll up their sleeves and code?
+We decided to answer the question: Which universities have the best student developers who can roll up their sleeves and code?

-At HackerRank, millions of developers, including hundreds of thousands of students, from around the world regularly solve coding challenges to improve their coding skills.
+At HackerRank, millions of developers, including hundreds of thousands of student developers, from around the world regularly solve coding challenges to improve their coding skills.
 In order to figure out which colleges have the best coders, we hosted a major University Rankings Competition.
-Over 5,500 students from 126 schools from around the world participated in the event.
+Over 5,500 student developers from 126 schools from around the world participated in the event.
 Companies also assess developers’ coding skills using HackerRank to hire great developers.

 According to our data, the top three best coders in the world hail from: